nikhilpanchal/webscratch/docs/cipm/rateofreturnmeasurement.md

 ### Short and Leveraged Positions
 Short positions, represents owning a negative position in an asset -- Like Selling a stock short.
 Its return is calculated the usual way, however when combined with other assets in a portfolio it would have a negative weight.

-Leverage is the use of borrowing, or purchasing assets on a margin to maginify gains or losses.
+Leverage is the use of borrowing, or purchasing assets on a margin to magnify gains or losses.

 ```
 R Cash Basis = V1 - V0 / V0  where V0 is the sum of the invested capital and the borrowed funds (total investment)